gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

-### `org.gradle.api.artifacts.ProjectDependency` and `org.gradle.api.plugins.ExtensionContainer` now have an internal protocol
+### `ProjectDependency` and `ExtensionContainer` now have an internal protocol

 This means that the users should not create own implementations of `org.gradle.api.artifacts.ProjectDependenc` or `org.gradle.api.plugins.ExtensionContainer`.
 This change should not affect any builds because there are no known use cases supporting custom instances of these API classes.

-### Renamed `add()` method on PublicationContainer (incubating)
+### Renamed `add()` method on PublicationContainer

-The [org.gradle.api.publish.PublicationContainer](javadoc/org/gradle/api/publish/PublicationContainer.html) introduced by the incubating publish plugins leverages the new support for polymorphic domain object containers in Gradle.
+The incubating [org.gradle.api.publish.PublicationContainer](javadoc/org/gradle/api/publish/PublicationContainer.html) introduced by the new publish plugins leverages the new support for polymorphic domain object containers in Gradle.
 This change involved switching from the custom `add` methods to the standard `create`.
 The semantics of the replacement methods is identical to those replaced.